-Whole school approaches to wellbeing which include promoting a positive school culture and ethos, good relationships and a well-managed start of school year, can have a positive influence on staff wellbeing.
+Everyone will have had different experiences of this latest period of school closure and public health restrictions.
+The ongoing nature of the pandemic can be challenging and feel relentless and exhausting.
+Whole school approaches to wellbeing which include promoting a positive school culture and ethos, good relationships and a well-managed return to school for all, can have a positive influence on staff wellbeing.
 Student wellbeing is influenced by the wellbeing of the adults around them.
-Students pick up on the stress of others so it is important that adults model positive ways of coping.
+Students pick up on the stress of others so it is important that adults model positive ways of coping with change and the return to school.
 It is especially important, therefore, that adults in the school are proactive and look after their own wellbeing, and seek support if needed.